Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation

+In this section we consider a one-period setting, where we value a claim at time $t=0$ and determine a corresponding risk management strategy.

-After having defined actuarial-consistent valuations, we will now introduce the corresponding class of actuarial-consistent hedgers.
-In \cite{dhaene2017}, the authors showed that any market-consistent valuation can be represented as the time-0 value of a market-consistent hedger.
+We start with introducing the class of actuarial-consistent hedgers.
+In \cite{dhaene2017}, the authors showed that any market-consistent valuation can be represented as the time-0 value of a market-consistent hedger in a one-period setting.
+This result was further generalized in \cite{barigoumultiperiod,chen2021fair}.
 Similarly, in this section, we establish the relationship between actuarial-consistent valuations and their corresponding hedgers.